© 2013 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 ABS control units are somewhat sensitive to low battery voltages.
 Many times that is the cause of an ABS fault and a simple reset in all that's required to make the ABS system operational again.

 Once you've located the diagnostic plug cap, remove the cap and stick the stripped end of a piece of wire into the center terminal of the diagnostic plug.
-Ground the other end of the wire.
+Ground the other end somewhere on the bike.
+For 93 and earlier K bikes a good place to ground the other end of the wire is where the battery ground is bolted to the left side of the transmission near the shift lever.

 Once your wire is grounded, hold down the ABS switch and turn the key all of the way clockwise to turn the bike on while keeping the ABS switch depressed.
 (You don't need to start the bike, just turn it on.)
 Count to thirty slowly.
 Then turn off the bike.
 Hopefully the ABS fault is now cleared.